fairytaib/Hangman/README.md

 - [API Ninjas - Random Word](https://www.api-ninjas.com/api/randomword)
 - [Random Words GitHub Repository](https://github.com/mcnaveen/Random-Words-API)

 However, the API that was supposed to generate a random word along with its description encountered internal issues (HTTP 500 status).
 Additionally, integrating **Random Word APIs** with **Dictionary APIs** proved problematic, as some generated words were not found in the dictionary.

+To ensure stability and reliability, JSON files were used instead.
+JSON is a structured and immutable data format in Python, meaning its content cannot be modified directly during execution.
+This made it an ideal choice for storing predefined words along with their descriptions, ensuring consistency across different game sessions.
+By using a JSON file, I could avoid API failures, maintain control over the word list, and ensure that each word had a valid definition.

 ### Custom Word List
 Due to these limitations, I decided to create my own curated word list instead.
 This ensured better control over word selection and guaranteed that each word had a corresponding definition.